Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit

-Unless $v=1$---i.e., unless the votes were reported to be unanimously for Alice, with no undervotes, overvotes, or invalid votes, or cards that do not contain the contest---the minimum value of the overstatement assorter is greater than $0$ and the maximum is less than $u$.
+Unless $v=1$---i.e., unless every card was reported to have a vote for Alice---the minimum value of the overstatement assorter is greater than $0$ and the maximum is less than $u$.
 Figure~\ref{fig:extrema_function_v} plots the minimum and maximum value of the overstatement assorter as a function of $v$ for $u=1$.

 A test that uses the prior information $x_j \in [0, u]$ may not be as efficient for populations for which $x_j \in [a, b]$ with $a>0$ and $b<u$ as it is for populations where the values $0$ and $u$ actually occur.
-When there are no individual CVRs, an affine transformation of the overstatement assorter values can move them back to the endpoints of the support constraint by subtracting the minimum possible value then re-scaling so that the null mean is $1/2$ once again.
-The shifted and scaled overstatement assorter is:
+An affine transformation of the overstatement assorter values can move them back to the endpoints of the support constraint by subtracting the minimum possible value then re-scaling so that the null mean is $1/2$ once again, which reproduces the original assorter, $A$:

-That is, we recover the original assorter.
-Since the minimum possible value of the overstatement assorter using the implicit assorter mean is greater than 0, a test can be more aggressive than if 0 is a possible datum.

-One way to increase power is to use the \emph{taint transformation}, which expresses overstatements as a fraction of the maximum possible overstatement on that card (or group of cards, for batch-level audits), then samples each card (or group of cards) with probability proportional to its maximum possible overstatement (probability proportional to error bound sampling, PPEB).
+\noshow{One way to increase power is to use the \emph{taint transformation}, which expresses overstatements as a fraction of the maximum possible overstatement on that card (or group of cards, for batch-level audits), then samples each card (or group of cards) with probability proportional to its maximum possible overstatement (probability proportional to error bound sampling, PPEB).
 This is the most efficient known approach to batch-level comparison audits \cite{stark09b}.
 The upper bound on every taint is 1.
-For SHANGRLA assorters, the maximum overstatement is the reported assorter value for the card (or the reported assorter sum, for groups of cards).
+For SHANGRLA assorters, the maximum overstatement is the reported assorter value for the card (or the reported assorter sum, for groups of cards). }